kanak56/Trust_Education/README.md

-# This is Trust Eucation Institution Website
+# This is Trust Education Institution Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).